 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Inter Cars reported total greenhouse gas emissions of approximately 1,684,000,000 kg CO2e, with emissions distributed across various scopes: 8,102,000 kg CO2e (Scope 1), 6,831,000 kg CO2e (Scope 2), and a significant 1,681,615,000 kg CO2e (Scope 3).
-The Scope 3 emissions include substantial contributions from purchased goods and services (1,400,230,000 kg CO2e) and employee commuting (5,700,000 kg CO2e).
+This data reflects a comprehensive approach to emissions reporting, including upstream and downstream activities.
 Inter Cars has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 GHG emissions by 42% by 2030, using 2021 as the baseline year.
-This target is aligned with the Science Based Targets initiative (SBTi) and reflects the company's commitment to sustainable practices.
-Additionally, from 2030, all new buildings will be carbon neutral, further enhancing their climate strategy.
-In 2022, the company reported total emissions of approximately 1,518,737,000 kg CO2e, indicating a slight increase in emissions compared to 2021, which had total emissions of about 1,449,784,000 kg CO2e.
-This trend highlights the ongoing challenges in reducing emissions while managing growth.
-Inter Cars's climate initiatives are crucial in the retail sector, particularly in Poland, as they strive to meet both regulatory and consumer expectations for sustainability.
-The company is on track to meet its near-term targets, demonstrating a proactive approach to climate action.
+This target is aligned with the Science Based Targets initiative (SBTi) and is designed to support the global effort to limit warming to 1.5°C. Additionally, the company has committed that 73% of its suppliers, based on emissions from purchased goods and services, will establish their own science-based targets by 2028.
+Notably, Inter Cars plans to ensure that all new buildings will be carbon neutral starting in 2030.
+The company is currently on track to meet its near-term targets, demonstrating a proactive approach to climate action and sustainability within the automotive retail sector.

 Access structured emissions data, company-specific emission factors, and source documents